BirajMainali/base-dotnet/README.md

-## Into
+## Intro:
-This is a base class library project for the net project, It includes very basic things you need to use such as, generic repo, SQL connection extension, base entity, user providers, etc ...
+This is a base class library project, which contains important material for Modular Ef Core.